Can You Sue for Bullying at Work and Claim Compensation?

 • Spreading rumours

-If you experience emotional bullying, you will likely feel anxiety, depression, low self-esteem, and even self-harming thoughts.
-Additionally, bullying victims often face other challenges like maintaining social relationships, their academic performance, and overall reduced quality of life.
+- If you experience workplace bullying, you will likely feel anxiety, depression, low self-esteem, and even self-harming thoughts.

 What are the Common Types of Bullying Behaviours?